 When a Job Search Takes Too Long

-Also up for review in this circumstance should be your LinkedIn profile.
 Employers and recruiters routinely “look up” potential candidates on LinkedIn.
-Is your profile just okay or are you proud of how it looks and reads?
+Is your Profile just okay or are you proud of how it looks and reads?
 Is it sparse or is it comprehensive?
 Does your picture appear business-like in its mood?
 And do you have the right key words in your heading and summary so that you can be found in a general search for a person in your occupation?
-If your LinkedIn profile is not of the caliper I describe, this could very well be the root cause, or a contributing cause, for your job search difficulties.
+If your LinkedIn Profile is not of the caliper I describe, this could very well be the root cause, or a contributing cause, to your job search difficulties.
 Learn tips for creating a quality LinkedIn profile.

-In addition, or alternatively, a unproductive job search may be the result of a lack of time devoted to it.
+An unproductive job search may also be the result of a lack of time devoted to it.
 Job seekers should be putting in 15-20 hours of effort each week.
-That time should be spent doing research on organizations, perusing job postings, networking, and studying for interviews.
+That time should be spent doing research on organizations, perusing job postings, networking, and preparing for interviews.